keshavarziamin/elecdevlib/README.md

 # stm32_library
-All libraries are developed uisng HAL_library
+All libraries are developed uisng HAL_library and tested on stm32FXXX microcontrollers.